rakoort99/TBIP_testing/README.md

+# this is a copy paste job from https://github.com/keyonvafa/tbip for me to play around in

 # Text-Based Ideal Points
 Source code for the paper:
 [Text-Based Ideal Points by Keyon Vafa, Suresh Naidu, and David Blei (ACL 2020)](https://www.aclweb.org/anthology/2020.acl-main.475/).